COURSE TITLE: 7th Grade Mathematics

 Major Evaluative Techniques: Many evaluative processes will be used to assess student’s written and oral work.
 These include but are not limited to multiple-choice, short-answer, discussion, or open-ended questions; homework; projects; and class presentations.
 Students will also be required to successfully complete written tests, which present problems with a range of difficulty based upon expectations for the course.
 Testing formats will include restricted time tests, and take-home tests.
 Assessment methods can be supplemented by student-produced analysis of problem situations, solutions to problems, and reports on investigation.
 Students will be provided the opportunity to do chapter projects that capture the concepts and skills presented throughout the chapter unit that emphasizes real world situations.

-Essential Expectations: Upon successful completion of the Seventh Grade, the student should be deal with problems relating to the following:
+Essential Expectations: Upon successful completion of the 2nd semester of 7th Grade, the student should be deal with problems relating to the following:

 Materials: Students are expected to bring appropriate materials to each class.
 They will need a three-ring binder to maintain their course materials.
 Math students should always have a pencil ready. 🙂